Connect with others who understand.

 • Anus

-Herpes can cause clusters of painful fluid-filled blisters or sores to develop on sexual organs and the anus.
+Herpes can cause clusters of painful fluid-filled blisters or sores on sexual organs and the anus.
 As they heal, the blisters generally pop and scab over.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+(CC BY-NC-ND 4.0/DermNet)

 Pustular psoriasis can look like a herpes rash.
-However, this type of psoriasis is rare, affecting only about 3 percent of people with psoriasis.
-Additionally, it usually occurs on the hands or feet.
+However, this rare type of psoriasis affects only about 3 percent of people with psoriasis.
+It usually occurs on the hands or feet, not the genitals.

 3. Herpes Can Cause Flu-Like Symptoms